Kansas to Rhode Island Car Shipping (2026 Cost Guide)

 Factors that affect car shipping costs from Kansas to Rhode Island

-If you’re shipping a car from the Sunflower State to the Ocean State, keep these cost factors in mind:
+When transporting your vehicle from the Sunflower State to the Ocean State, these factors will influence your final price:

 - Distance and route: The journey from Kansas to Rhode Island spans approximately 1,613 miles, influencing fuel and labor costs.
 The longer the distance, the bigger the price tag.